Fall of Constantinople

 Hope ya landlubbers enjoyed tis here Pirate Edition of me blog, “Epik Fails of History!”
 If ye scurvy bilge-rats have any questions, concerns, er suggestions, let yer Cap’n know in the comments below!
 Alas be sharrr ta ‘Like’ EPiKFAILs.com on Facebook, or Follow on Twitter, and smartly SHARE IT with yar mateys!
 Fair winds me hearties!

-'One-Eyed-Willie' from —– More articles on Historic Failure:
+—– More articles on Historic Failure:

 THE WAR FOR JENKINS’ …EAR?!